What kind of body can someone have after dying?

 John would have seen Jesus after His resurrection.
 Yet it is written in 1 John: "what we-will-be has not-yet appeared.
 We-know that if He-appears, we-will-be like Him, because we-will-see Him just-as He-is" (1 John 3:2).
 John did not know yet when writing 1 John how Jesus would really look like, even though He saw Him after His resurrection.
 How could that be?

 Jesus actually ascended into heaven after His resurrection, as it is written: "Jesus, after (He) spoke (to) them, was-taken-up into heaven" (Mark 16:19).
 Paul wrote that this would have been when Jesus "was-taken-up in glory" (1 Timothy 3:16).
-Could the body of Jesus' glory be referring to the one that Jesus would have after He was taken up in glory?
+Could the body of Jesus' glory be referring to the body that Jesus would have after He was taken up in glory?

-Jesus came with the same body at His resurrection
+Jesus came with the same body at His resurrection:

 Jesus rose with the same body that He had before dying.